Why You Should Join Us

 - School name

-- Degree being pursued and any specialization (also degree level, Bachelors, Masters, etc.)
+- Degree being pursued (Bachelors, Masters) and any specialization (forestry, wildlife management, etc.)

 - What aspect of the SFI annual conference is of particular interest (e.g., certain subject areas, sessions, speakers, or past examples of topics covered)?